gerhynes/scala-notes/README.md

 - pass functions as arguments
 - return functions as results

-To gte the JVM to work with functional programming, Scala's creators created the concept FunctionX.
+To get the JVM to work with functional programming, Scala's creators created the concept FunctionX.

+All Scala functions are objects.

 When you create an object that can be invoked like a function (because it has an apply method), and the only thing it supports is to be invoked like a function, you've essentially defined a function.
 It acts like a function and the only thing it can do is act like a function.